BatzoglouLabSU/SIMLR/README.md

 **DOWNLOAD**

-The R code to run *SIMLR* can be downloaded either from the master (stable version) or from the development (development version) branches, while the Matlab implementation is available from the matlab branch.
+We provide both the R and MATLAB implementations of *SIMLR* in the SIMLR branch, while the master (stable version) or the development (development version) branches provide the version of *SIMLR* available on Bioconductor.

-**RUNNING SIMLR**
+**RUNNING SIMLR R IMPLEMENTATION**

 We provide the R code to run *SIMLR* on 4 examples in the script *main_examples.R*.
 We now present a set of requirements to run the examples.